Fix: Python logging Not Showing Output

 logging.debug("debug") # Still nothing — basicConfig ignored?Why This Happens

 Python’s logging system has multiple layers — loggers, handlers, and formatters — each with their own level settings.
-Misconfiguration at any layer causes messages to disappear:
+Misconfiguration at any layer causes messages to disappear.
+The architecture was designed for flexibility (a single application can route different log messages to different destinations at different severity levels), but that flexibility comes at the cost of silent failures when any layer is misconfigured.

 - Default level is WARNING — the root logger’s default level is